ex90rts/NejBlog/README.md

 	port : 3000, //the listenning port number, default is 3000 encoding : 'utf8', //data file encoding
 	siteinfo : {
-		lang : 'zh_CN', //your site language which will out put in views/layout.jade name : "NejBlog by Samoay", //your site name which will appear at the header section on the top of your site desc : "A simple personal blog system powered by node.js and express framework", //your simple site description which will apper under your site name as a sub-title keywords : "blog,node.js,javascript,express,jade,html5", //for your site meta keywords footer : 'Copyright © 2013 Created By <a href="/page/about.html">Samoay</a>, Theme Inspired By <a href="http://jser.me/">jser.me</a>', //appears at the bottom of your site
+	    //your site language which will out put in views/layout.jade lang : 'zh_CN',
+		//your site name which will appear at the header section on the top of your site name : "NejBlog by Samoay",
+		//your simple site description which will apper under your site name as a sub-title desc : "A simple personal blog system powered by node.js and express framework",
+		//for your site meta keywords
+		keywords : "blog,node.js,javascript,express,jade,html5",
+		//appears at the bottom of your site footer : 'Copyright © 2013 Created By <a href="/page/about.html">Samoay</a>, Theme Inspired By <a href="http://jser.me/">jser.me</a>'
 	},
 	salt : 'xew24igjs', //keep your cookie content safe admin : {